This is a bit of a free form thought response to reading a very interesting article.

 A lot of responses to that blog post were positive and thoughtful, even those that disagreed with my thesis that traditions which view and treat a class or group of persons as unclean, corrosive or polluting are simply unsustainable.
 These views and practices must change on a long enough timeline.
 Further, what we from the west view as “traditional” in a culture that isn’t our own might be a much less time-honored practice than we imagine.
 Something being “traditional” does not mean it has been around since the dawn of time; sometimes these practices are even quite new.

 In this fascinating (and frustrating) article from Mosaic Science, titled “Blood Speaks,” (long and detailed, but very much worth the effort), the author Rose George explores menstrual taboo practices in Nepal and Bangladesh, looking at women who are shunned by family and society during their periods, from her angle the taboo leads to health risks.
-There are numerous parallel’s to the menstrual taboos in Thailand in terms of the belief that a menstruating woman is powerful and polluting – in fact, I’ve heard that these practices in Thailand may have originated from Brahmanism influence – but the severity in the cultures described in this article are far, far more severe with women being prohibited from entering the house, eating certain foods, worshiping, and even touching other women when they are menstruating.
+There are numerous parallel’s to the menstrual taboos in Thailand in terms of the belief that a menstruating woman is powerful and polluting – in fact, I’ve most of these practices in Thailand do not come from Buddhism, but rather originated from Brahmanist influence – but the severity in the cultures described in this article are far, far more severe with women being prohibited from entering the house, eating certain foods, worshiping, and even touching other women when they are menstruating.
 In Thailand (more so in some regions, less so in others) women are prohibited from entering certain sacred spaces when menstruating, but more broadly women can be barred entirely whether they are currently menstruating or not – rather, once a woman has reached menstruating age she is prohibited from areas of temples which hold relics, some Muay Thai rings, or how they enter into rings which do allow them, etc.

 As I mentioned previously, some traditions may be more modern or have newer meanings than we realize.
 The”Blood Speaks” article points out that that the menstrual taboo practices in Bangladesh and Nepal, called chhaupadi, may have had an alternate purpose in older times, as one Nepalese village points out: